opendatahub-io-contrib/ai-on-openshift/docs/demos/credit-card-fraud/credit-card-fraud.md

 - Go to the OpenShift Console
 - Make sure you are in Developer view in the left menu
 - Go to Topology in the left menu
-- At the top left, change your project to MLFlow (or whatever you called it when installing the MLFlow operator in pre-requisites)
+- At the top left, change your project to "mlflow" (or whatever you called it when installing the MLFlow operator in pre-requisites)
 - Press the "Open URL" icon in the top right of the MLFlow circle in the topology map

 ![Open MLFlow UI](img/Open_MLFlow_UI.png)

 When inside the MLFlow interface you should see your new experiment in the left menu.
-Click that to see all the runs, should be a single run from the model we just trained.
+Click on it to see all the runs under that experiment name, there should only be a single run from the model we just trained.
-You can now click on the row in the Created column to get more information about the experiment and how to run the model.
+You can now click on the row in the Created column to get more information about the run and how to use the model from MLFlow.

 ![MLFlow view](img/MLFlow_view.png)

 ### 5: Deploy the model application
 The model application is a visual interface for interacting with the model.
 You can use it to send data to the model and get a prediction of whether a transaction is fraudulent or not.
-It works by loading a specific model and model version from MLFlow, and running the data through the model whenever it comes in.
+It works by loading a specific model and model version from MLFlow, and running any data that comes in through the model.
 You can find the model application code in the "application" folder in the GitHub repository you cloned in [step 3](#3-train-the-model).

 ![Model Application Folder](img/Model_Application_Folder.PNG)